Getting Started with VBA in Office 2010

 Using Code to Make Applications Do Things

 You might think that writing code is mysterious or difficult, but the basic principles use every-day reasoning and are quite accessible.
-The Office 2010 applications are created in such a way that they expose things called objects that can receive instructions, in much the same way that a phone is designed with buttons that you use to interact with the phone.
+Microsoft Office applications are created in such a way that they expose things called objects that can receive instructions, in much the same way that a phone is designed with buttons that you use to interact with the phone.
 When you press a button, the phone recognizes the instruction and includes the corresponding number in the sequence that you are dialing.
 In programming, you interact with the application by sending instructions to various objects in the application.
 These objects are expansive, but they have their limits.
 They can only do what they are designed to do, and they will only do what you instruct them to do.

 The following section discusses how objects are organized and described.